Excel Text Compare (Table of Contents)

 Step 4: Now click on the Enter button.

-Step 5: Apply the above formula to all for that we can drag down on clicking Plus sign of E2 cell.
+Step 5: Apply the above formula to all; we can drag it down by clicking the Plus sign of the E2 cell.

-Summary of Example #1: As we can see in the result of example 1, there is B2 is Melbourne and D2 is Delhi which is not matching so the result is FALSE.
-Same way in B4 and D4 we have Delhi which is matching so the result is TRUE.
-If we see the 5th Row where B2 have Goa and D2 have GOA, their case is different in both the cells, but the equal function will not consider the case as it’s a case insensitive, so the result will be TRUE.
+Summary of Example #1: As we can see in the result of example 1, there is B2 in Melbourne, and D2 is Delhi which is not matching, so the result is FALSE.
+Similarly, in B4 and D4, we have Delhi, which matches, so the result is TRUE.
+If we see the 5th Row where B2 have Goa and D2 has GOA, their case is different in both the cells, but the equal function will not consider the case as it’s a case insensitive, so that the result will be TRUE.

 Compare Text in Excel – Example #2

-How to Compare the column data in Excel which the user wants to match with the case of text?
+How to Compare the column data in Excel that the user wants to match with the case of text?

-Step 1: Go to Sheet 2 in the excel sheet where a user wants to be compared the data, the user wants to check Home city and Preferred city, so apply the formula in E column to compare.
+Step 1: Go to Sheet 2 in the Excel sheet where a user wants to be compared the data; the user wants to check the Home city and Preferred city, so apply the formula in the E column to compare.

-Step 2: Click on E2 cell and apply EXACT function, select B2 cell and apply EXACT function and then select D2
+Step 2: Click on the E2 cell, apply the EXACT function, select the B2 cell, apply the EXACT function, and select D2.

 (= EXACT (B2, D2)

-Step 3: Now click on the Enter button, the result will be shown based on the input data.
+Step 3: Now click the Enter button to show the result based on the input data.

-Step 4: Apply the above formula to all for that we can drag down on clicking Plus sign of E2 cell in Excel sheet.
+Step 4: Apply the above formula to all; we can drag it down on clicking the Plus sign of the E2 cell in the Excel sheet.

-Summary of Example#2: As we can see in the result of the sheet 2 example in Excel, there is B2 is Melbourne and D2 is Delhi which is not matching so the result is FALSE.
-Same way in B4 and D4 have Delhi which is matching so the result is TRUE.
+Summary of Example#2: As we can see in the result of the sheet, 2 examples in Excel, B2 is Melbourne, and D2 is Delhi which is not matching, so the result is FALSE.
+In B4 and D4, the same way as Delhi, which is matching, so the result is TRUE.

-If we see the 5th Row where B2 have Goa and D2 have GOA, their case is different in both the cells, but the EXACT function will consider the case as its case sensitive, so the result will be FALSE.
-So, when we need to find the matching or difference in the text string with the case then the EXACT function will do the task, but when we do not care about the case of the text string then we can use equal sign for comparing the data.
+If we see the 5th Row where B2 have Goa and D2 has GOA, their case is different in both the cells, but the EXACT function will consider the case as case sensitive so that the result will be FALSE.
+So, when we need to find the matching or difference in the text string with the case, then the EXACT function will do the task, but when we do not care about the case of the text string, we can use the equal sign for comparing the data.

 Compare Text in Excel – Example #3